antirez/freakwan/fci/README.md

-All groups of 8 pixels (scanning from top-left to bottom-right) are sent verbatim as a single byte, with the exception of the following sequence of pixels, called the escape:
+All groups of 8 pixels (scanning from top-left to bottom-right) are sent verbatim as a single byte, with the exception of the following sequence of pixels, called the escapes:

-    11000011 (escape sequence)
+    11000011 (long run escape)
+    00111101 (short run white+black escape)
+    01100101 (short run black_white escape)

-When the escape occurs, it means the pixels verbatim if the next byte is 0, otherwise the next byte is as follows:
+When the long run escape occurs (0xc3), it means the pixels verbatim if the next byte is 0, otherwise the next byte is as follows:

     blllllll